 In the background, we see the court lady Marcela de Ulloa having a conversation with the princess's private teacher Diego Ruiz Azcona, while in the back of the door stands the Marshal, Don José Nieto Velázquez, who worked in the court for more than 50 years.
 The painter looking out at the spectator is of course Diego Velázquez himself, and in the mirror on the back wall we can see the King and the Queen: Philip IV and Mariana of Austria.

 In painting himself, we see Velázquez with the Cross of the Order of Santiago on his chest.
-Actually, Felipe IV convinced Pope Alexander VII to make an exception to the normal rules in which usually both a person’s father and mother were required to have noble blood in the veins.
+Actually, Felipe IV convinced Pope Alexander VII to make an exception to the rule that both a the father and the mother were required to have noble blood running in the veins in order for a person to be able to receive the cross.
 In Velázquez’ case, he had only one noble grandfather.
 Nonetheless, Velázquez did not receive the Cross of the Order of Santiago until 1559, that is, three years after he painted Las Meninas, so he must have added the cross later.
 Some even suggest that it was King Felipe IV himself who painted the cross on Velázquez's chest after his death.

 The title at the Prado Museum: ' El caballero con la mano en el pecho'.
 1580.
 Oil painting on canvas, 81,80 x 65,80 cm.
 Room 8b at the Prado Museum.